J. David Armstrong Jr.: Awards and recognition

 Armstrong graduated with his master's degree from Troy State University in Management and his bachelor's degree in Social Science from the University of Montevallo.
-He is a graduate of the Program for Senior Executives in State and Local Government from Harvard University’s Kennedy School of Government.
+He is a graduate of the Program for Senior Executives in State and Local Government from Harvard Kennedy School at Harvard University.
 Prior to this position, Armstrong was the Chancellor of the Florida College System from 2001 to 2006.